Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 The classical laws governing electromagnetic interactions are derived from Maxwell’s equations, which provide a comprehensive mathematical framework:

-- Gauss’s Law for Electricity: Electric charges produce electric fields.
+- Gauss’s Law for Electricity: Electric charges generate electric fields.

 - Gauss’s Law for Magnetism: There are no isolated magnetic poles; magnetic field lines form closed loops.